 The CloudBalance class implements the Solution interface.
 It holds a list of all computers and processes.
-We need to tell Planner how to retrieve the collection of processes that it can change, therefore we must annotate the getter getProcessList with @PlanningEntityCollectionProperty.
+We need to tell Planner how to retrieve the collection of processes which it can change, so we need to annotate the getter getProcessList with @PlanningEntityCollectionProperty.

-The CloudBalance class also has a property score, which is the score of that Solution instance in its current state:
+The CloudBalance class also has a property score which is the Score of that Solution instance in its current state: